 Resident Evil 4 ushered the iconic franchise into a new era emphasizing more frequent firefights against larger groups of zombies.
 Sure, we’re happy the franchise returned to its roots with Resident Evil 7, but RE4 remains a high point of the series.

-Resident Evil 4 is available on PS4, Xbox One, PC, and will soon launch on Nintendo Switch.
+Resident Evil 4 is available on PS4, Xbox One, PC, Switch.

 Telltale Games’ The Walking Dead: Season One offered a different type of zombie experience.
 Using Telltale’s patented brand of interactive storytelling, The Walking Dead was light on mechanics, reserving them for dialogue decisions, quick time events, and other button prompts.